How is it different from “just “ thinking?

 Why does being in a Thinking Session make a difference?

-When people ask me about a Thinking Session and how it works, they sometimes tell me they think well on their own. but that there are times they think a lot and yet it doesn’t seem to get them anywhere.
-Have you found yourself thinking about something over and over, frustrated because you’re not moving on?
+When people ask me about how a Thinking Session “works”, they are sometimes concerned that they’ll be “over-thinking”.
+They may have found themselves thinking a lot about a problem or a situation and yet they can’t seem to get anywhere.
+Have you found yourself thinking about something over and over, frustrated because you can’t move forward?
 I understand that.
 I’ve been there.
-When I learned how to think things through in a this way, I was amazed at how it unlocked fresh thinking, and how I found the confidence to proceed.
+When I learned how different it is to think things through in the presence of a Thinking Partner, I was amazed at how it unlocked fresh thinking, how it gave me the clarity and the confidence to proceed.

 Having experienced the magic of what can happen in a Thinking Environment, I decided to train as a Time to Think Coach, so that I could give others the opportunity to discover their own truth.